 We add value and build trust before asking for a sale.

-Because communication is vital in any relationship, ideally there needs to be a simple but well-thought-out system to add value and build client-company relationships so that your leads qualify and convert to customers.
+Because communication is vital in any relationship, there needs to be a simple but well-thought-out system that adds value and builds client-company relationships so that your leads qualify and convert to buyers.
 Distributing educational content is one way to add value.
 There are various strategies to do this, and one of the most cost-effective, timeless but often ignored method of digital communication is email.

 People open emails daily and the written digital letter still has the highest conversion rates.
 The idea is to send 80% valuable information your readers can use and 20% marketing/sales content.
 Otherwise, your mail will feel like spam.
 We all hate spam right?